UPDATED: JULY 21, 2022 | 1 MIN READ

 Even if you own a lot of land, it’s unlikely you’ll need to insure it along with your home.
 Unlike houses, land isn’t easily affected by broken appliances or structural issues.
 So you can cut costs by insuring your house but leaving the land under and around it.

 24. Give up smoking.

 On average, smokers end up paying more for home insurance.
 That’s because regular cigarette usage isn’t just a cosmetic problem for your house.
 Unextinguished cigarettes are also a legitimate risk factor for house fires as well.
-Every year, smoking is one of the leading causes of residential fires – so it’s no surprise that quitting is one surefire way to lower premiums.
+Smoking is one of the leading causes of residential fires every year, so it’s no surprise that quitting is a surefire way to lower premiums.